 An easy to use, cost-effective communication solution that is flexible and can accommodate a fast changing organisation and location landscape.

-The implementation of WAVE has delivered a number of benefits to British Airways.
+The implementation of Motorola Solutions WAVE has delivered a number of benefits to British Airways.
 WAVE operates on a single IP network infrastructure, making it accessible from any location and from a range of devices.
 This provides British Airways with a flexible and scalable ground-to-air communications capability that can be extended to any location in the world.
 By supporting communications to a wider community of interest, WAVE also helps optimize aircraft operations and leverage investments in existing assets around the airport.
 WAVE was also specifically deployed to ensure a seamless transition from legacy infrastructure.
 Its ease of deployment reduces the risk of downtime often associated with major infrastructure upgrades, and offered minimal disruption to the users.
 This elimination of downtime and lack of significant hardware upgrades allowed the airline to save on costs.

 With radio communications distributed over an IP network to application-enabled wired and wireless devices, the airlines operations personnel have the flexibility to adapt to an ever-changing airport environment.
 The solution can be scaled to allow future expansion with ease, giving the airline the option to explore new or additional applications to support future interoperability.

 Radiocoms Systems Ltd has worked with British Airways and many other leading airlines services for over 45 years.
-Their experience and reputation within this field is well recorded and as such, they have a team of experts who support the aviation industry directly from their Heathrow Office.
+Their experience and reputation within this field are well recorded and as such, they have a team of experts who support the aviation industry directly from their Heathrow Office.